CoinFabrik/stacy/docs/vulnerabilities/1-assert-block-height.md

 ## Exploit Scenario

 One malicious user can exploit the fact block's height in Stacks is not synchronized with the Bitcoin blockchain.
-(And?
-Improve)

 ```clarity